Preposition – “Between”

 Between as a part of a compound adverb:

 Between is not typically used as an adverb in English.
-It is primarily a preposition used to show the relationship or position of something in the space that separates two or more objects, people, places, or points in time.
+It is primarily a preposition used to show the relationship or position of something in space that separates two or more objects, people, places, or points in time.

 Adverbs modify verbs, adjectives, or other adverbs, and between does not perform this function in standard English.